cedar-book/dev.bitshares.works-ts/core/components/lib_protocols.md

 | void | validate()const; | Perform internal consistency checks. @throws fc::exception if any check fails |

-- brief The bitasset_options struct contains configurable options available only to BitAssets.
+- The bitasset_options struct contains configurable options available only to BitAssets.
 - **Note** Changes to th is struct will break protocol compatibility

 ```